 Chemical burns will always require medical care.
 You must seek emergency medical support for severe cases.
 You may seek medical care if:

 - The affected person feels dizzy, turns pale, and experiences breathing issues.

 - The skin affected is larger than 3 x 3 inches in size.

 - The burn affects the eyes, hands, feet, face, groin, buttocks, or a major joint.

 - You suspect your child has inhaled or swallowed a caustic substance.

-In some cases, the accident site and the person affected should be decontaminated before being taken to the hospital.
+In some cases, the accident site and the affected person have to be decontaminated before being taken to the hospital.

 Chemical burns occur when your skin gets exposed to acidic or alkaline chemicals.
-Several products you use in your daily life, including cosmetic products and bathroom cleaners, can cause chemical burns.
-Hence, be careful while using such harmful chemicals and keep them away from infants and children.
+Several products you use in your daily life, ranging from cosmetic products to bathroom cleaners, can cause chemical burns.
+Hence, be careful and mindful while using such harmful chemicals and keep them away from infants and children.
 Seek emergency medical support if you happen to get a chemical burn.